DanielBradford/rubic/README.md

 ### **Login Feature**
 This allows registered members to login into application in order to access the extra features.
 This contains back-end verifcation that checks if the username exists in the database.

+If the unhashed password in the database matches the user is able to login.

 <img style="width:100%" src="documents/screenshots/login.png">

 ### **Register Feature**